Free Influencer Contract Template — EU & UK Compliant (2026)

 Can I use this template for a brand-ambassador agreement?

 Yes.
 Select "Long-term ambassador" as the partnership type — the generator adds the clauses specific to a brand-ambassador agreement: minimum 6-12 month duration, category exclusivity, recurring deliverables, renewal conditions, and broader image-rights clauses.
-The resulting brand ambassador contract PDF remains EU-compliant and includes the 11 mandatory clauses.
+The resulting brand ambassador contract PDF remains EU-compliant and includes the mandatory terms of Article 8 of Loi 2023-451.
 For a deeper guide on structuring an ambassador program end-to-end, see our brand ambassador programs hub.

 How is in-kind compensation (gifting) handled in the contract?